hrmilon/ticket-api-vue/README.md

 - only 15 instance is present

 Problem
-- fetch more if exist while filtering
+- fetch more tickets if exist while filtering
 - solution : add "page=n" after query string
 - if qs exist in `filter.vue`